 If it’s museums you’re after for your art, however, consider the Dubai Women’s Museum, nestled in the historic Deira neighborhood near the sparkling Gold and Spice Souks.
 I found the museum fascinating: a quiet and thoughtful oasis amid the bustle of Dubai.

 Let’s travel to Abu Dhabi, UAE, shall we?
 The unquestionable architectural highlight is Sheikh Zayed Mosque, also known as the Grand Mosque.
-This building is the most mind-blowing piece of architecture I’ve ever seen, so there will be an entire article about it soon (subscribe to my free montly newsletter so you don’t miss it), but check out this preview, below.
+This building is the most mind-blowing piece of architecture I’ve ever seen, so there will be an entire article about it at that link.
+Check out this preview, below.
 What a building!

 Next up, no visit to Abu Dhabi is complete without walking around the Emirates Palace hotel, a spot that is totally free to visit (soooo worth it!), though the opposite of free to stay the night (see what I mean here).